-The Power of Truth to Change the BrainMay 10, 2018 Blogs, Brain and Body Health, Integrating Bible, Science, and Life Experiences Tim Jennings, M.D.
+The Power of Truth to Change the BrainMay 10, 2018 Blogs, Brain and Body Health, Integrating Bible, Science, and Life Experiences by: Tim Jennings, M.D.

 An online listener sent in this very interesting quote from a book entitled The Desire of Ages: